turingschool/mod-0-curriculum/session2/index.md

 1. Get back out of the `session3_practice` directory
 1. Remove the `session3_practice` directory

-## Mistakes in the terminal DEMO

-Loom link will go here

 ## BREAK

 Turn off your mics and videos and walk away from the computer.
 Stand up, stretch, drink water.
 Do a few sit-ups, squats, push-ups, jumping jacks, arm circles, stress ball squeezes, or whatever else moves your body.